- Home

 It all began in 1980 when Lama Yeshe “poached” Geshe Doga from Sera Je monastery in South India, in order for Geshe Doga to teach young monks in Kopan.
 Geshe Doga first met Lama Yeshe under the harsh conditions of the Buxa Duar Tibetan refugee camp in India, after escaping Chinese occupied Tibet in 1959.

 After a couple of years at Kopan, Lama Yeshe asked Geshe Doga to teach in the West.
 He kept refusing Lama’s requests because he was happy at Kopan and had no interest in moving to the West.
-Finally relenting, Geshe Doga came out to Australia in late 1983 to teach in the heat at Atisha Centre in Bendigo (way before the Great Stupa was built).
+Finally relenting, Geshe Doga came out to Australia on January 1, 1983 to teach in the heat at Atisha Centre in Bendigo (way before the Great Stupa was built).

-In September 1984, Geshe-la became the resident teacher of Tara Institute.
+In late 1983, Geshe-la became the resident teacher of Tara Institute.
 Uprooted from his culture a second time (first when he escaped Tibet), away from his friends and his monastic traditions—he has steadfastly remained at Tara Institute all these years.

 From Geshe Doga’s rural beginnings in 1935 in Khanze, a small village in the remote Kham region of northeast Tibet; to dangerous adventures on horseback at 16 years old riding to Lhasa to further his monastic studies; to living in basic conditions in the early days at Sera Je and Kopan monasteries (although far better than Buxa!)—Geshe Doga suddenly found himself living in Australia with all its material wealth and comforts, but also with plenty of untamed minds to work with.